edinsmithn/GtcgToken/README.md

 Welcome to our team.
 We need Android Software Engineers, Frontend Engineers, web Software Engineers, Game Engineers and so on.
 If you want to join, please contact us by email: edinsmithn@protonmail.com.

+11.Invest and Financing

+we want to collect 100000 dollars(USD) to creat Offshore Company.
+If you want to invest us, please contact us by email: edinsmithn@protonmail.com and we will be very glad.